Zyphon12342/VM-in-C/README.md

 # VM-in-C
-Attempt at making in VM in C
+Attempt at making a VM in C
 Still developing...